AkhilaSakiramolla/algos-and-data-structures/README.md

 This repository contains a collection of algorithm and data structures concepts in Python.

-The folders in the repository contain the repective sorce code files for each of the implementations along with the corresponding results and output files.
+The folders in the repository contain the repective source code files for each of the implementations along with the corresponding results and output files.

 Note: All the source codes are built in python and do not use any pre-existing libraries.